A practitioner platform for human communication and conflict development

 Practitioners, not theorists

-Conflict Management Space was founded by two practitioners who have spent decades working with conflict — in communities, organizations, boardrooms, and crisis contexts.
-What we offer comes from real experience, not from frameworks alone.
+I founded Conflict Management Space after two decades working with conflict — in communities torn apart by war, organizations navigating dysfunction, and negotiating tables where the stakes were very high.
+What I offer here comes from that experience, not from frameworks alone.

 Juan Diaz-Prinz